 Data Privacy Day on January 28 highlights the value of personal information.

-As an official 2020 Data Privacy Day champion, McGill is spreading the word with on-campus events, links to online resources, and tips to help you protect your data.
+As an official 2021 Data Privacy Day champion, McGill is spreading the word with a contest, online events, resources and tips to help you protect your data.

 What is Data Privacy Day?